 Civil Rights Baby—A ‘must-read’ that will help people find where their strengths lie.” —LaToya Gibson, President, Tutor Boxx

 “Yes, we can move toward more equal opportunities and reduce race-based economic advantages and disadvantages.
-Doing nothing toward empathy-building means we accept a permanent upperclass, a permanent underclass—and a troubling, widening gap in the United States.”—Nita Wiggins, Civil Rights Baby author
+Doing nothing toward building empathy means we accept a permanent upperclass, a permanent underclass—and a troubling, widening gap in the United States.”—Nita Wiggins, Civil Rights Baby author

 In 2015 I created Listen to Others as you would have them listen to you®.
 Following this concept, I train people to use my unique methods to actively listen, clearly express themselves at home and work, and, ultimately, treat each other better.